 Staff members build teaching skills and concepts through participation in conferences and workshops throughout the year.
-For the past three years, the district has offered three staff development days.
-Site staff development days consisted of common core development, behavioral management, AP training, and other sessions aimed at increasing teacher effectiveness and student performance.
+For the past three years, the district has offered three staff development days prior to the start of the school year.
+Site staff development days consisted of common core development, instructional strategies behavioral management, AP training, and technology training aimed at increasing teacher effectiveness and student performance.
+Additionally, every Monday from 3:30-4:25 there is contracted professional development time.
+The first Wednesday of each month there is a minimum day and the afternoon is dedicated to teacher professional development.

 During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, technology, teaching strategies, and methodologies.
-The school uses the best practices teaching strategies and teachers are trained in the techniques each year.
+The school uses the teaching strategies developed by Marzano and Kagan and teachers are offered training in the techniques.
+Additionally, as needed teachers are trained in the Fred Jones strategies.
 District teams in math and English were developed in the fall semester to prepare for the common core standards and to build common core units.
 In addition, numerous common core professional development workshops have been given to staff to ease the transition from the California Standards to the new common core standards.
 English and math department members have extensively worked on advanced common core training, building common finals and adjusting pacing guides.
 The science department has worked on creating a new course sequence and establishing a smooth transition to the new Science standards.

 For additional support in their profession, teachers may enlist the services of the district's Beginning Teacher Support and Assessment (BTSA) facilitator and/or the Peer Assistance and Review (PAR) program.
 Informal lunch meetings are conducted monthly between Administrators and new teachers to discuss school issues and teacher concerns.

-FY 2013-14 Teacher and Administrative Salaries
+FY 2014-15 Teacher and Administrative Salaries

 Category District Amount State Average for Districts In Same Category

-Beginning Teacher Salary \$43,580 \$43,062
+Beginning Teacher Salary \$46,592 \$44,958

-Mid-Range Teacher Salary \$65,824 \$67,927
+Mid-Range Teacher Salary \$70,374 \$70,581

-Highest Teacher Salary \$85,004 \$87,811
+Highest Teacher Salary \$90,879 \$91,469

-Average Principal Salary (ES) \$143,127 \$110,136
+Average Principal Salary (ES) \$142,276 \$113,994

-Average Principal Salary (MS) \$134,920 \$115,946
+Average Principal Salary (MS) \$144,040 \$120,075

-Average Principal Salary (HS) \$142,109 \$124,865
+Average Principal Salary (HS) \$162,400 \$130,249

-Superintendent Salary \$192,148 \$211,869
+Superintendent Salary \$209,705 \$218,315

 Percent of District Budget

-Teacher Salaries 37% 39%
+Teacher Salaries 36% 38%

 Administrative Salaries 4% 5%

-Level Ехр Pupil Average
+For detailed information on salar For detailed information on salaries, see the CDE Certificated Salaries &

+Level Exp Expenditures Per Pupil and School Site Teac Expenditures Per Pupil

 Level Total Teacher Salary

-School Site \$6,117 \$941 \$5,176 \$69,693
+School Site \$6,117 \$941 \$5,176 \$69 , 693

-District ♦ • \$6,336 \$71,239
+District • \$6,336 \$75,802

-State ♦ • \$5,348 \$71,529
+State • • \$5,677 \$74,216

-Percent Diffe rence: School -18.3 -0.9
+Percent Difference: School Site/District -18.3 -0.9

-Percent Diffe rence: School Site/ State 10.4 0.5
+Percent Difference: School Site/ State 10.4 0.5